eartheos-app/api-docs/readme.md

 ###### Layers

-`Layer`s included in the `layers` array of the `Collection` are always visible when the collection is on the globe, regardless of the globe's state or which `LayerGroup` is selected.
+A `Layer` included in the `layers` array of the `Collection` are always visible when the collection is on the globe, regardless of the globe's state or which `LayerGroup` is selected.

+A `Layer` can contain only one type of object (`LayerPoint`, `LayerPolygon`, `LayerSticker`).
+Multiple types of objects can be displayed together by using multiple layers.

 ###### Groups